Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Experimental Details

 \subsection{CelebA}

+\paragraph{Models.} All CelebA models use the same architecture for their $\bh$ components: a 4-level multi-scale rational-quadratic neural spline flow 7 steps per level, and 3 residual blocks per step with 512 hidden channels each.
+It takes squeezed inputs of $24\times 8 \times 8$, so we do not squeeze the input before the first level in order to accommodate an extra level.

-\textbf{Models} The baseline's embedding $\bg$ is a Glow-style network of 3 levels and 2 steps per level: the output of each scale is reshaped into $8\times 8$, and all scales are concatenated.
+The baseline's embedding $\bg$ is a rational-quadratic neural spline flow network of 3 levels, 3 steps per level, and 3 residual blocks per step with 64 hidden channels each.
+The output of each scale is reshaped into $8\times 8$, and the outputs of all scales are concatenated.
 We then apply an invertible $1 \times 1$ convolution, and project the input down to 1536 dimensions.
 Since this network is not conformal, joint training is intractable, so it must be trained sequentially.

 On the other hand, both CEFs use the same conformal architecture for $\bg$.
-The basic architecture follows.
+The basic architecture follows, with input and output channels indicated in brackets.
 Between every layer, trainable scaling and shift operations were applied.

-\textbf{Training} For the sequential baseline and sequential CEF, $\bg$ was trained with a reconstruction loss in a 10-epoch manifold-warmup phase, and then $\bh$ was trained to maximize likelihood for 100-epochs.
-The joint CEF was trained with a 10-epoch manifold warmup phase, and then the mixed loss function in Eq. \eqref{eq:mixed-loss-function} was optimized for 100 epochs with weights of 0.001 for the likelihood and 100 for the reconstruction loss.
+\paragraph{Training.} For the sequential baseline and sequential CEF, $\bg$ was trained with a reconstruction loss in a 30-epoch manifold-warmup phase, and then $\bh$ was trained to maximize likelihood for 300-epochs.
+The joint CEF was trained with the mixed loss function in Eq. \eqref{eq:mixed-loss-function} for 300 epochs.
+All models used weights of 0.001 for the likelihood and 10000 for the reconstruction loss.

-All models were trained with the Adam optimizer \cite{kingma2015} with learning rate $1\times 10^{-5}$ and a batch size of 32.
-Using a single NVIDIA TITAN V, the sequential baseline and sequential CEF ran for 34 hours, while the joint CEF ran for 65 hours.
+Each model was trained on a single Tesla V100 GPU using the Adam optimizer \cite{kingma2015} with learning rate $1\times 10^{-4}$, a batch size of 256, and cosine annealing \cite{loschilov2017warm}.